 3. Cancer Vaccines

 Unlike traditional vaccines that prevent infectious diseases, cancer vaccines are designed to treat existing cancer or prevent its recurrence.
-These vaccines stimulate the immune system to recognize and attack cancer-specific antigens.
-An example is the Human Papillomavirus (HPV) vaccine, which prevents cervical cancer caused by HPV infection.
+These vaccines stimulate the immune system to recognise and attack cancer-specific antigens.
+An example is the human papillomavirus (HPV) vaccine, which prevents cervical cancer caused by HPV infection.

 Read More: